jagdeepsgill888/singh_j_DnD/README.md

 Just pick a puzzle game from below that you like the most.
 Pull the puzzle pieces from the left side and drop at in the game board.
 Voilà !
 You just solved a beautiful puzzle.
-You may move on to the next puzzle game by clicking the a puzzle board you desire.
+You may move on to the next puzzle game by clicking a puzzle board you desire.

 ## Author
 Jagdeep Singh